 We calculate it from past races and it’s the speed you could hold in a 6 minute race.
-The races selected are those of the last 4 years and for durations between 6 minutes and 5 hours.
+The races selected are those from the last 4 years and for durations between 6 minutes and 5 hours.

 There are different MAS tests that can be used to estimate your MAS, although race results are usually more accurate.
-MAS tests are subject to the nature of the test and the state of fitness of the day.
+MAS tests are subject to the nature of the test and the state of fitness on the day.

 This long distance endurance score corresponds to the time that a runner can hold 90% of his MAS.
 This duration is divided by the support time of the MAS (fixed here at 6 minutes).
 It can be read as a score out of 10.

 The greater the endurance score, the better.
 We can give the following indications:

 To summarise, 10 means that the runner can hold 90% of his MAS for 1 hour, and 5 that he can hold this 90% of MAS for 30 minutes.

 VO2max is the maximum flow of oxygen consumed by an individual during intense effort.
 It is usually expressed in mL/min/kg, that is to say as a flow rate per unit of weight, because the weight / power ratio is important in sport.